greed2411/MSW/README.md

 ### Backend

- - [ ] blog.website.com to post articles or news regarding the team and their projects
+ - [x] blog.website.com to post articles or news regarding the team and their projects.
- - [ ] support markdown format for the blog posts.

 ### Others